 Rollie Atkinson of Sonoma West Publishers describes the outcome of their 2018 DPO, “we made a big push in the final weeks with advertising in our own newspapers to reach our DPO goal of $400,000.
 We actually went over the goal and we ended up with just over 200 local community investors.
 We can now look forward to a year of lots of community and reader outreach, new journalism projects and strengthening of partnerships around our mission of informing, educating and building our local communities.”
 You can read our full interview with Sonoma West here.

-For more than 11 years, the nonprofit People’s Community Market has received national recognition for its many creative efforts to provide access to fresh produce, affordable groceries, and education about nutrition to a neighborhood of 25,000 people with no real grocery store.
-Out of this has grown People’s Community Market, which is using a DPO to raise $1.2 million to open a new, high-quality grocery store in the neighborhood.
+In an Oakland neighborhood that has lacked a grocery store for years, Community Foods Market opened in the summer of 2019.
+They used a DPO to raise $1.2 million to open a new, high-quality grocery store that includes a cafe in the neighborhood.
 Investors purchased non-voting preferred stock with an annual 3% cumulative dividend.
 The corporation is not required to pay dividends or redeem stock for the first seven years of the investment.
-Investors also received a discount card that they can use at the store when it opens.
+Investors also received a discount card that they can use at the store.
 The minimum investment was $1,000.

 Farm Fresh to You, a much-loved family farm and CSA that delivers organic produce to customers throughout California, used a DPO to create a “Green Loan Program.”
 Through the program, investors purchase promissory notes with a variable interest rate that is tied to current market rates.
 Interest on the notes is paid in credits toward organic produce rather than in cash.
 An investor that moves out of the company’s service area can be paid a cash return at one percent less than the variable rate.
 Farm Fresh to You renews its permit every year so that it can use the Green Loan Program as a permanent source of capital.
 So far, it has raised approximately $2 million.